Cwei1/ChessAI/Log.md

 6/4/14 - Devendra - Switched gears and started working on the play-game-file-reader using a different chess algorithm.

 6/4/14 - Dionis - Checkmate works and other minor fixes and code cleanup.

+6/5/14 - Dionis - The scanner now reads Castles and the bad gui  is a  bit better.
+Also instead of the asking to autoplay now it is java Run "name of file".
+There are currently 2 files. "auto.txt" and "test.txt".